AdobeDocs/experience-platform.en/help/sources/notifications.md

 *   [[!DNL Experience Data Model (XDM) System]](../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
 *   [[!DNL Real-time Customer Profile]](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-*   [Data ingestion](../ingestion/home.md): Data Ingestion represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the Data Lake for use by downstream [!DNL Platform] services.
+*   [Data ingestion](../ingestion/home.md): [!DNL Adobe Experience Platform Data Ingestion] represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the [!DNL Data Lake] for use by downstream [!DNL Platform] services.
-*   [[!DNL Observability]](../observability/home.md): Observability Insights is a RESTful API that allows you to expose key observability metrics in [!DNL Platform].
-These metrics provide insights into [!DNL Platform] usage statistics, health-checks for [!DNL Platform] services, historical trends, and performance indicators for various [!DNL Platform] functionalities.

 This document also requires a working understanding of webhooks and how to connect a webhook from one application to another.
 See the following [documentation](https://requestbin.com/blog/working-with-webhooks/) for more information on webhooks.

+During the subscription process, ensure that you select [!DNL Platform] notifications as the event provider, and select the following event subscriptions:

+* **[!UICONTROL Experience Platform Source's Flow Run Succeeded]**

+* **[!UICONTROL Experience Platform Source's Flow Run Failed]**

 ## Subscribe to events